Connection Lifecycle

 });

-Sending Messages: Verani provides a socket.io-like emit API for sending messages:
+Sending Messages: Verani provides emit APIs for sending messages:

 Client Side